MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-invoke-a-pscmdlet-from-within-a-pscmdlet.md

 ---
 # How to invoke a PSCmdlet from within a PSCmdlet

-This example shows how to invoke a **PSCmdlet** from within another **PSCmdlet**.
-In this example, the new PSCmdlet `Get-ClipboardReverse` calls `Get-Clipboard` to get the contents of the clipboard.
+This example shows how to invoke a script based cmdlet or binary cmdlet inheriting from `PSCmdlet` from within a binary cmdlet.
+In this example, the new cmdlet `Get-ClipboardReverse` calls `Get-Clipboard` to get the contents of the clipboard.
 The `Get-ClipboardReverse` reverses the order of the characters and returns the reversed string.

 > [!NOTE]
-> The **PSCmdlet** class differs from the **Cmdlet** class. **PSCmdlet** implementations use
+> The `PSCmdlet` class differs from the `Cmdlet` class. `PSCmdlet` implementations use
 > runspace context information so you must invoke another cmdlet using the PowerShell pipeline API.
-> In **Cmdlet** implementations you can call the cmdlet's .NET API directly.
+> In `Cmdlet` implementations you can call the cmdlet's .NET API directly.
 For an example, see
 > [How to invoke a Cmdlet from within a Cmdlet][03].

 ## To invoke a cmdlet from within a PSCmdlet

-1. Ensure that the assembly that defines the cmdlet to be invoked is referenced and that the appropriate `using` statement is added.
+1. Ensure that the namespace for the `PowerShell` API is reference.
 In this example, the following namespaces are added.

     ```csharp
     using System.Management.Automation;   // PowerShell assembly.
     using System.Text;
     ```

-1. To invoke a **PSCmdlet** from within another **PSCmdlet** you must use the Pipeline API to construct a new pipeline and add the cmdlet to be invoked.
-Call the [System.Management.Automation.PowerShell.Invoke\<T>()][01] method to invoke the pipeline
+1. To invoke a command from within another binary cmdlet you must use the `PowerShell` API to construct a new pipeline and add the cmdlet to be invoked.
+Call the [System.Management.Automation.PowerShell.Invoke\<T>()][01] method to invoke the pipeline.

     ```csharp
-    var ps = PowerShell.Create();
+    using var ps = PowerShell.Create(RunspaceMode.CurrentRunspace);
     ps.AddCommand("Get-Clipboard").AddParameter("Raw");
     var output = ps.Invoke<string>();
     ```

 ## Example

-In this example, the new `Get-ClipboardReverse` cmdlet is derived from the **PSCmdlet** class.
-To call another cmdlet from within this class you must build a PowerShell pipeline with the command and parameters you want to execute, then invoke the pipeline.
+To invoke a script based cmdlet or binary cmdlet inheriting from `PSCmdlet` you must build a PowerShell pipeline with the command and parameters you want to execute, then invoke the pipeline.

 ```csharp
 using System;